Cimahi

 Cimahi ([t͡ʃimahi]) is a landlocked city located immediately west of the larger city of Bandung, in West Java Province, Indonesia and within the Bandung Metropolitan Area.
-It covers an area of 40.37 km2 and had a population at the 2010 Census of 541,177 and at the 2020 Census of 568,400; the official estimate as at mid 2021 was 571,632.
+It covers an area of 42.43 km2 and had a population at the 2010 Census of 541,177 and at the 2020 Census of 568,400; the official estimate as at mid 2023 was 590,782 (comprising 297,844 males and 292,938 females).
 The city is a major textile producer, and is home to several military training centres.

 Geography

 Cimahi, located 180 km south east of Jakarta, is situated between Bandung and West Bandung Regency.
 Cimahi comprises three districts (kecamatan), which in turn are sub-divided into fifteen urban villages (kelurahan).
 Its lowest elevation is 685 m above sea level and directs to Citarum River.
 Its highest elevation is 1040 m above sea level, which is part of the slope of mount Tangkuban Perahu and Burangrang.
 The Cimahi River flows through the city and Cimahi also has two Springs, named Cikuda and Cisontok.